DataTalksClub/machine-learning-zoomcamp/02-regression/03-eda.md

 * sns.histplot() - show the histogram of a series

 **Numpy methods:**
-* np.log1p() - applies log transformation to a variable and adds one to each result
+* np.log1p() - applies log transformation to a variable and adds one to each result.

 Long-tail distributions usually confuse the ML models, so the recommendation is to transform the target variable distribution to a normal one whenever possible.